cosmocode/dokuwiki-plugin-adfs/phpsaml/README.md

 #### `certs/` ####

-SAML requires a x.509 cert to sign and encrypt elements like `NameID`, `Message`, `Assertion`, `Metadata`.
+SAML requires a x509 cert to sign and encrypt elements like `NameID`, `Message`, `Assertion`, `Metadata`.

 If our environment requires sign or encrypt support, this folder may contain the x509 cert and the private key that the SP will use:

  * `sp.crt` - The public cert of the SP
- * `sp.key` - The privake key of the SP
+ * `sp.key` - The private key of the SP

 Or also we can provide those data in the setting file at the `$settings['sp']['x509cert']` and the `$settings['sp']['privateKey']`.

-Sometimes we could need a signature on the metadata published by the SP, in this case we could use the x.509 cert previously mentioned or use a new x.509
+Sometimes we could need a signature on the metadata published by the SP, in this case we could use the x509 cert previously mentioned or use a new x509
 cert: `metadata.crt` and `metadata.key`.

-Use `sp_new.crt` if you are in a key rollover process and you want to publish that x509certificate on Service Provider metadata.
+Use `sp_new.crt` if you are in a key rollover process and you want to publish that x509 certificate on Service Provider metadata.

 #### `extlib/` ####

 This folder contains the 3rd party libraries that the toolkit uses.
-At the moment only uses the `xmlseclibs` (autor Robert Richards, BSD Licensed) which handle the sign and the encryption of xml elements.
+At the moment only uses the `xmlseclibs` (author Robert Richards, BSD Licensed) which handle the sign and the encryption of xml elements.